Author, News Media Consultant, On-Camera Coach

 Webcam Savvy for Telemedicine teaches with on-camera skiils for doctors, nurses and patients.
 Telemedicine is a major revolution in medical care to provide long-distance exams and treatment for patients over the Internet

 Preserving Family Stories for Future Generations

-Filming Family History is his latest how-to book that explores how to persuade relatives to tell stories from their past, then organize the video to create a family documentary.
+Filming Family History is a how-to book that explores how to persuade relatives to tell stories from their past, film and then organize the video to create a family documentary.